 - What Does An Ideal Hair Care Routine Look Like?

 Everyone can understand how frustrating it is to see strands of your hair snuggled around the tooth of your comb.
-Hair are assets of the human body which gives us a charming personality and stunning looks.
+Hair are asset of the human body which gives us a charming personality and stunning looks.
 Today, numbers of people are facing this issue.
 There could be numerous reasons behind hair fall.
 Some of them you will find shortly on this page.

 If you have tried everything that you could have done to stop your hair fall and still didn’t see any discernible progress then the time is to pay a visit to your nearest Kosmoderma branch now and let the hair fall specialists take care of your hair.
-At Kosmoderma, we have highly trained professionals with great experiences and expertises.
+At Kosmoderma, we have highly trained professionals with great experiences and expertise.

 Men and women undergo thinning of hair or loss of hair as they age.
-This is mainly related to ageing, hereditary factors and testosterone.
+This is mainly related to aging, hereditary factors and testosterone.
 About 25% of the men start balding by the time they are 30 years old.

 However, there are countless other factors too, some of which include: